-This old-fashioned Mint Sauce Recipe is easy to make up and will transform your lamb roast or potato salad into something wonderful.
+This old-fashioned Mint Sauce Recipe can be made up in just 5 minutes with a few ingredients – and will transform your lamb roast or potato salad into something beyond wonderful.

 Anyone who has grown mint before knows it grows well.
 Sometimes too well.

 Gardeners often plant it in a pot to keep it contained.
 In garden beds, it can run wild.

 I love mint, so I'm happy to let mine run a little wild.

 And there are so many ways to use mint in both sweet and savoury cooking.

 But here, of course, we're making mint sauce.